 The pressure involved in an ectopic pregnancy can cause the fallopian tube to rupture.
 This can result in heavy bleeding, which may lead to fainting, shock, or feeling lightheaded.
 A ruptured fallopian tube requires emergency medical care.

-Ectopic pregnancies are not common, occurring in around 2 percent of pregnancies.
+Ectopic pregnancies are not common, occurring in around

 4. Uterine incapacity